mercadopago/devsite-docs/guides/best-practices/ux-for-checkouts/optimized-experience.en.md

 ### Progress indicator

-It is a **progress bar** that tells the user in which stage of your checkout they are.
+It is a **progress bar** that tells the user which stage of your checkout they are in.
 You can segment it into equal parts, indicating each step of the checkout.
-In this way, your user will have visibility of the step in which they are and how much remains to finish the payment process.
+In this way, your user will have visibility of the step they are in and how much remains to finish the payment process.

 ![en Progress indicator](/images/best-practices-guide/EngCreaUnChoAgilProgressIndicator.png)